filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

 Again nothing that seems directly applicable so I scrap the idea of finding an exploit manually.
 At this stage I would apply a vulnerability scanner but I couldn't get openvas to function correctly and couldn't be bothered to figure out how to set it up correctly so I decided to try a common SSH vulnerability.
-Brute-forcing!
+Brute forcing, but fist...

-### Brute-forcing
+### Enumeration of users

 I glance over the result from the metasploit search I did earlier to find something that would help with the brute forcing and see `auxiliary/scanner/ssh/ssh_enumusers`.
 Having a set of valid users will really help speed up the brute forcing so I check if it is applicable (edited for brevity):